-A valid fingerprint clearance card issued by the Arizona Departme ent of Public Safety.
+Standard Career and Technical Education (CTE) Certificates R7-2-612 A valid fingerprint clearance card issued by the Arizona Department of Public Safety.
 AND Option A Option B Option C Option D (1) A bachelor's or more (1) A valid Arizona provisional (1) Six thousand clock (1) A bachelor's or advanced degree in the or standard teaching certificate hours of verified work more advanced specified CTE field of for teachers in Birth through experience in an degree that included study from an accredited grade 12 occupational area. completion of a institution.
-(2) One year of the most recent Board approved (2) Thirty semester hours teacher evaluation(s) exhibiting teacher preparation of courses in the specified satisfactory performance in the program in the CTE CTE field of study. classroom. field of study or fron (3) Two hundred forty (3) Three semester hours of an accredited clock hours of verified courses in professional institution offering work experience in the knowledge in career and substantially similar specified CTE technical education training occupational area.
-Hours (4) Two hundred forty clock (2) Two hundred may have been hours of verified work forty clock hours of accumulated before experience in the specified verified work obtaining a certification.
+(2) One year of the most recent Board approved (2) Thirty semester hours teacher evaluation(s) exhibiting teacher preparation of courses in the specified satisfactory performance in the program in the CTE CTE field of study. classroom. field of study or from (2) Two hundred forty (2) Three competer hours of an accredited

+(3) Two hundred forty (3) Three semester hours of an accredited clock hours of verified institution offering courses in professional work experience in the knowledge in career and substantially similar specified CTE technical education training occupational area.
+Hours (4) Two hundred forty clock (2) Two hundred may have been forty clock hours of hours of verified work accumulated before experience in the specified verified work obtaining a certification.
 CTE occupational area.
 Hours experience in the may have been accumulated specified before obtaining a certification. occupational area.